 Residential customers typically require less expensive chemicals and cooler water and only require one person to complete each individual job, which can lower residential pressure washing prices.
 However, unlike commercial operations, residential pressure washing businesses aren’t always guaranteed leads.

-So, many residential pressure washing businesses rely on upselling services like offering discounts for multiple jobs in the same area if neighbors want to get their houses pressure washed at the same time or offering their services in package deals.
+So, many residential pressure washing businesses rely on upselling services like offering discounts for multiple jobs in the same area if neighbors want power washing at the same time or offering their services in package deals.

 Operating expenses for residential pressure washing businesses are also typically cheaper.
 Owners don’t usually expect a signed agreement or detailed contract and pricing is simple.
 Detailed breakdowns of chemicals used, services provided, and labor are rare.
 However, providing this information can communicate to customers that you’re more trustworthy and professional allowing you to price your services higher than competitors’.

 When determining how to price residential pressure washing jobs, timing is also generally more flexible which means you can take on more work instead of working around the stringent hours that a commercial business is closed or slow.
 Instead, the customer is often more concerned about attention to detail.

 Cost: Generally costs .10-$.50 per square foot for cold water and $0.15-$0.75 for warm power washing.

-When calculating how much you should charge per hour for a pressure washing job, you should take into account you and/or your company’s experience.
+When calculating pressure washing prices per hour, you should take into account you and/or your company’s experience.
 Customers want to hire someone that they can trust and who knows what they’re doing, and will pay to ensure that they’re getting quality service they can depend on.
 So, when estimating your prices or preparing to give a quote to a client, don’t shy away from charging what you think your skills are worth.

-Pressure washing prices per hour typically range from $50 to $200/hr and it usually takes a professional 2.3 hours on average to power wash a house and siding.
+Pressure and power washing typically costs $50 to $200 per hour, and it usually takes a professional 2.3 hours on average to power wash a house and siding.

-Pressure and power washing services are often priced per square foot typically costs between $0.08 and $0.35, but keep in mind newer homes tend to be larger.
+Pressure and power washing services are often priced per square foot and typically cost between $0.08 and $0.35, but keep in mind newer homes tend to be larger.
 From 1975-2015, the average home size increased 63 percent and over 1,000 square feet.
 You can find the average home size per state listed here.

 If you and your company will be the ones gathering the necessary measurements and calculating square footage, there are a couple of options for you to calculate a pressure wash job.
 First, you can do it old school and break out a calculator.
 Using a measuring tool of your choice, use the following formula and directions:

 Length (in feet) x width (in feet) = area in sq. ft.

-Thankfully, there’s an easier way to calculate totals.
+Thankfully, there’s an easier way to calculate your pressure washing cost.
 Here are just a few of our favorite residential and commercial pressure washing calculators:

-Alternatively, you can calculate totals while invoicing using FieldPulse’s invoicing and estimate software.
+Alternatively, you can calculate power wash totals while invoicing using FieldPulse’s pressure washing estimate app.
 The app allows you to enter calculations as you fill in the service and calculates subtotals, tax, and totals based on your price per square foot as well as any other costs that you’re including in your quote like labor and supplies, and allows you to mark up materials and labor automatically.

 FieldPulse’s pressure washing calculator can even save figures inside the app for easy access when calculating future project quotes and the estimate can be sent along to your client from FieldPulse’s estimate/invoice creator.
 Take signatures and payments instantly from invoices via the app in person or email and pick and choose contracts that best reflect your needs.

-As mentioned before, there’s more to keep in mind when quoting pressure washing jobs than just the size of the job and how long it will take.
+As mentioned before, there’s more to keep in mind when you estimate power washing jobs than just the size of the job and how long it will take.
 That’s just the money that will be coming in; you also have to consider the money that will be going out as a result of this job and any future jobs.

 Now, you have all of these numbers floating around on your desk—the square footage of the job, your price per square foot, as well as estimates of your water bill, employees’ salaries, and any maintenance and cleaning that will have to come before or after the job.
 It’s time to put it all together and come up with the total amount for the quote that you’ll give to your client.

-The estimate you send to your client is the most important information you’ll give them regarding the pressure washing job.
+The estimate you send to your client is the most important information you’ll give customers regarding pressure washing services.
 It’s essential when you quote a pressure washing job that it is easy to understand and delivered quickly, so they know they can trust you to be accurate, comprehensive, and that you really care about getting their business.
 Keeping records of measurements and costs in an easy to access place is therefore essential, and contractor estimate apps are going to be your best bet to do so.
-You’ll spend less time searching for your notes and prices and more time focusing on bringing in more pressure washing jobs.
+You’ll spend less time searching for your notes and prices and more time focusing on bringing in more pressure and power washing jobs.

 Once you’ve calculated your pressure washing job’s estimated quote, it’s time to give that number to the client, but you can’t just hand them a piece of paper with a large sum on it with no further explanation.
 To bid a power washing job, you’ll need to generate an estimate, with details regarding all of the included costs for the job, so your customer understands exactly what they’re paying for.
 FieldPulse can get you started with our free pressure washing estimate template.

-Obviously, your invoices should include the numbers specific to each particular pressure washing job—the relevant square footage or number of vehicles that will be cleaned, the price per square foot or per vehicle, and the total amount.
+Obviously, your pressure washing bids should include the numbers specific to each particular pressure washing job—the relevant square footage or number of vehicles that will be cleaned, the price per square foot or per vehicle, and the total amount.

 Plus, the more detailed you are when you bid a pressure washing job, the more comfortable your client will be with paying the final amount due, because they’ll know and see exactly where their money is going.

 Want more insight into how to price your trade services?
 Look no further.
 Check out our article How To Price Trade Jobs for an in-depth look at all the factors you should consider before slapping a price tag onto your services.

-We’ve covered a lot of information here, and it can look daunting to new and veteran companies and business owners alike.
+We’ve covered a lot of information here, and it can look daunting to a new and veteran pressure washer alike.
 If you’re overwhelmed and not sure where to begin, there’s easy to use pressure washing business software like FieldPulse that can help you streamline the process and get you ready to go quickly.